Property graduate assessment centres: what to expect

-At JLL’s assessment day the group has to imagine they’re graduate trainees at a fictional employer who have been tasked with organising an activity.
-Throughout the exercise they are presented with pieces of information.
+At JLL’s assessment day a group of around five candidates will be presented with information about a number of commercial initiatives.
+Candidates are tasked to work together to decide which of these initiatives would be the best fit for JLL.
 ‘We’re assessing how people are interacting with each other and to what extent they’re playing a team game.
 We’re also looking at how people adapt to changing information, how someone works towards longer-term goals, and to what extent they are looking at the detail and still have an eye on the bigger picture,’ says Amelia.

 Other group exercise activities include discussions, or analysing a case study and presenting your findings (see above).
 Alternatively, they are sometimes used as an ice breaker at the start of the day and might include a ‘fun’ task, such as trying to build the tallest tower out of newspaper.